Teradata/r-driver/README.md

 ### Features

 The *Teradata SQL Driver for R* is a DBI Driver that enables R applications to connect to the Teradata Database.
-The Teradata SQL Driver for R implements the [DBI Specification](https://dbi.r-dbi.org/).
+The driver implements the [DBI Specification](https://dbi.r-dbi.org/).

-The Teradata SQL Driver for R is a young product that offers a basic feature set.
-We are working diligently to add features to the Teradata SQL Driver for R, and our goal is feature parity with the Teradata JDBC Driver.
+The driver is a young product that offers a basic feature set.
+We are working diligently to add features to the driver, and our goal is feature parity with the Teradata JDBC Driver.

-At the present time, the Teradata SQL Driver for R offers the following features.
+At the present time, the driver offers the following features.

 * Supported for use with Teradata Database 14.10 and later releases.
 * COP Discovery.
+* Laddered Concurrent Connect.
+* HTTPS/TLS connections with Teradata SQL Engine 16.20.53.30 and later.
 * Encrypted logon using the `TD2`, `JWT`, `LDAP`, `KRB5` (Kerberos), or `TDNEGO` logon mechanisms.
 * Data encryption governed by central administration, or enabled via the `encryptdata` connection parameter.
 * Unicode character data transferred via the UTF8 session character set.